raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 are appropriate in Retry Delay requests, so clients MUST be prepared to accept Retry Delay requests with any RCODE value.

-A Retry Delay request is an unacknowledged request message;
+A Retry Delay message from server to client is an unacknowledged message;
-the MESSAGE ID MUST be set to zero in the request and the client MUST NOT send a response.
+the MESSAGE ID MUST be set to zero in the outgoing message and the client MUST NOT send a response.

-A client MUST NOT send a Retry Delay request message to a server.
+A client MUST NOT send a Retry Delay DSO request message or DSO unacknowledged message to a server.
-If a server receives a Retry Delay request message, this is a fatal error and the server MUST forcibly abort the connection immediately.
+If a server receives a DNS request message (i.e., QR=0) where the Primary TLV is the Retry Delay TLV, this is a fatal error and the server MUST forcibly abort the connection immediately.

 ### Retry Delay TLV used as a Response Additional TLV